 3. Misdemeanor Domestic Violence Conviction

-Unsurprisingly, when thinking about how to get gun rights back, staying out of trouble’s way is a top priority.
+Unsurprisingly, staying out of trouble is a top priority for gun rights restoration.
 Almost all misdemeanor DV crimes involve losing your gun rights in one way or another.
 Misdemeanor domestic violence crimes that result in a loss of rights include:

 - Assault in the fourth degree